 There will come a point in time where you need to seek outside help.
 This may mean contacting a lawyer to review your contracts.
 Or maybe you need help with tax preparation or even day to day bookkeeping.
 It is ok to invest in good help.
-If you are looking for a talented CPA specializing in helping Creative Entrepreneurs we highly suggest Amy Northard!
-She even has some great content on her blog you should check out.
+If you are looking for a talented CPA specializing in helping Creative Entrepreneurs, we highly recommend Amy Northard!
+She even has some great content on her blog, which you should check out.
 Or, if you find if your business is a bit more complicated in the online business world (like our own), you might check out the newest addition to our team, Parker & Corey from Evolved Finance — and be sure to tell them we sent you.
 They specialize in bookkeeping and small business consulting for multi 6-figure and 7-figure online businesses.

 There are many great methods out there to begin tracking all the details for your business.
-Finding a system that works for you and you will use, appreciate and rely on are all important.
+Finding a system that works for you, and that you will use, appreciate and rely on, is important.

 Here’s a good middle ground that offers a bit less DIY, but has some great beginner tools integrated.
 More good news — it’s free!
-Wave Accounting is the perfect solution for small business (they are literally geared towards businesses with less than 9 employees).
-They integrate smoothly with most banks which allows for no manual entry of sales or purchases (this is when it’s important to have your separate bank account!).
+Wave Accounting is the perfect solution for small businesses (they are literally geared towards businesses with fewer than 9 employees).
+They integrate smoothly with most banks, which means no manual entry of sales or purchases (this is when it’s important to have your separate bank account!).

 Wave Accounting covers everything from Invoicing, Accounting, Payroll, Payments and even Personal Finance.
 Their interface is really easy to learn, but if you get stuck they have a tremendous FAQ and Blog section to help you out.

-If you are looking for a more robust option QuickBooks is definitely a name you can trust.
-There is a bit of an investment, but you are sure to find every feature you could need for now and as your company grows.
-Although they are known for their desktop based software you never have to worry about your data.
-It backs up automatically with bank level security so it is always safe, and always available — from any device.
-You can even try it free for 30 days (no credit card required.)
+If you are looking for a more robust option, then QuickBooks is definitely a name you can trust.
+There is a bit of an investment, but you’ll be sure to find every feature you could possibly need for now and as your company grows.
+Although they are known for their desktop based software, you never have to worry about your data.
+It backs up automatically with bank level security, so it is always safe, and always available — from any device.
+You can even try it free for 30 days (no credit card required).
 Self-Employed?
-You can start for as little as $7.99 a month.
+You can start for as little as $5 a month.